saltstack/soluble/README.rst

    :alt: Made with Python
    :target: https://www.python.org/

-Soluble is a tool for setting up, managing, and tearing down ephemeral Salt minions on remote systems using a streamlined Python-based approach.
+Soluble is a tool for setting up, managing, and tearing down ephemeral Salt minions on remote systems u sing a streamlined Python-based approach.
 It simplifies the deployment of temporary nodes that can execute Salt commands and clean up afterward, making it ideal for transient infrastructure needs.

 About
 =====

-Soluble is designed to replace the discontinued Heist project by SaltStack/VMware/Broadcom, which aimed to streamline the deployment of ephemeral nodes with Salt.
-Soluble leverages `salt-ssh` for setting up and tearing down temporary Salt minions, allowing users to execute Salt commands on these minions before safely removing them.
+Soluble is designed aims to streamline the deployment of ephemeral nodes with Salt leveraging `salt-ssh` for setting up and tearing down temporary Salt minions, allowing users to execute Salt commands on these minions before safely removing them.
 The entire process is managed by a Python script, ensuring ease of use, flexibility, and integration with existing Python-based infrastructure.

 What is POP?
 ------------